maxgamertyper/Pyhoot/Lib/README.md

 ### Player Class:

-* **Auth_Brute_Force:bool** this is used to determine if it should brute force the 2 factor authentication, broken at the moment, base value is False
+* **AuthBruteForce:bool** this is used to determine if it should brute force the 2 factor authentication, broken at the moment, base value is False

-* **random_text:str** this is used to determine what the text should be if random_answer() is called on a text question, base text is "Hello, I am a bot and can not answer this question"
+* **RandomText:str** this is used to determine what the text should be if random_answer() is called on a text question, base text is "Hello, I am a bot and can not answer this question"

-* **closeafterdisconnect:bool** this is used to determine if the websocket should close after the player is disconnected, Base value is False (this does not work yet)
+* **CloseAfterFisconnect:bool** this is used to determine if the websocket should close after the player is disconnected, Base value is False

 ### Player Class Functions():